-At the beginning of each episode we see, in English, the words “food and love”, suggesting the title is not just referring to Kitchen on the Road’s food.
-And, indeed, they are correct.
+At the beginning of each episode we see, in English, the words “food and love”, suggesting the drama’s title is not just referring to Kitchen on the Road’s food.
+And, indeed, that suggestion is not without merit.
 This drama serves up yummy a couple different ways.
 Hungry for a decent romance?
 Give this webdrama a try and taste just how Hot and Sweet it really is.

 A quick watch

 Soundtrack with main actor and actress performing together and solo